aws/aws-sam-cli-app-templates/al2/rust/hello-ddb/{{ cookiecutter.project_slug }}/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders:

-- `Cargo.toml` - Project configuration file.
+- `rust_app/Cargo.toml` - Project configuration file.
-- `src` - Code for the application's Lambda function.
+- `rust_app/src/main.rs` - Code for the application's Lambda function.
 - `template.yaml` - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.